What is Bill Belichick's Net Worth and Salary?

 Early Life

 Bill Belichick was born William Stephen Belichick on April 16, 1952, in Nashville, Tennessee.
 He grew up in Annapolis, Maryland, with his mother Jeannette and father Steve, who worked as an assistant football coach at the United States Naval Academy; Bill's godfather is Bill Edwards, a College Football Hall of Fame coach.
-Belichick studied the way his father dissected game film and drew up plays, and often accompanied Steve to coaches' meetings.
+Belichick studied the way his father dissected game film, drew up plays, and often accompanied Steve to coaches' meetings.
 By his early teens, Bill was a regular part of the team's practices and was well-versed in the game's schemes and formations.
 Belichick attended Annapolis High School, where he was a member of the football and lacrosse teams.
 He graduated in 1970, then attended Massachusetts' Phillips Academy for a postgraduate year, improving his test scores and grades enough to get into Wesleyan University.
 At Wesleyan, Bill played tight end and center on the football team and was the captain of the lacrosse team; he also played squash and joined the Chi Psi fraternity.
 In 1975, Belichick graduated with a bachelor's degree in economics.

 NFL Coaching Career